-If the EECONFIG pin is high during boot up the AT/LANTIC Controller's configuration is read from the EEPROM, before the PROM data is read.
+If the EECONFIG function on MSA10 is high during boot up the DP83907's configuration is read from the EEPROM, before the PROM data is read.
 The configuration data is stored within the upper two words of the EEPROM's address space.
-Configuration Registers A and B are located in the lower of these words, Register C in the lower byte of the upper word, as shown in Figure 10.
+Configuration Registers A and B are located in the lower of these words, Register C in the lower byte of the upper word, as shown in Figure 7.

 To write this configuration into the EEPROM the user must follow the routine specified in the pseudo code below.
+If the EEPROM code byte in the EEPROM is programmed as 73H the Configuration Registers may be written to in the EPROM.
 This operation will work regardless of the level on EECONFIG.
 The EELOAD bit of Configuration Register B being set starts the EEPROM write process.
-Care should be taken not to accidently set the GDLINK bit and therefore disable link integrity checking.
-The next 3 writes to this register load the values that will be stored in the configuration register (note that the last 2 of these writes do not have to follow the normal practice of preceding a write to this register with a read to this address).
-The AT/LANTIC Controller will then commence the EEPROM write.
+Care should be taken not to accidentally set the GDLINK bit and therefore disable link integrity checking.
+The next 3 writes to this register load the values that will be stored in the configuration register (note that the last 2 of these writes do not have to follow the normal practice of preceding a write to this regiter with a read to this address).
+The DP83907 will then commence the EEPROM write.
 The write has been completed when the EELOAD bit goes to zero.
-This loading procedure should be followed exactly and interrupts should be disabled until it has completed, to prevent any accidental accesses to the AT/LANTIC Controller.
+This loading procedure should be followed exactly and interrupts should be disabled until it has completed, to prevent any accidental accesses to the DP83907.